• Skip to main content

 5. Use the Fit Apprentice One Rep Max Calculator to determine your one-rep max.

-How to Use HashiMashi’s One-Rep Max calculator:
+How to Use the One-Rep Max Calculator:

-1. select pounds or kilograms
+1. Select pounds or kilograms

-2. enter the weight that you lifted between 3 and 5 repetitions
+2. Enter the weight that you lifted between 3 and 5 repetitions

-3. the 1RM calculator will display your one-rep maximum
+3. The 1RM calculator will display your one-rep maximum

-4. Click on the show/hide intensity table
+4. Click on the show/hide intensity table.

 Enter weight or reps